-DIVISION 8.
-ADOPTION
+DIVISION 8. - ADOPTION

 Sec.
-130-463.
-Adoption.
+130-463. - Adoption.

-- (a) This article will become effective on September 7, 2014, except that documents meeting one of the following conditions shall be exempted from provisions of this article exceeding requirements of the previously adopted stormwater management ordinance: - (1) Commercial, residential, or industrial subdivision lots less than 2.5 acres in area where the plat was recorded or where a complete preliminary plat had been submitted and approved prior to July 1, 1999; and - (2) All on-site and adjacent infrastructure required by the then-existing ordinance was constructed and accepted prior to July 1, 2001. - (b) Any lot which is replatted shall meet the requirements of this article unless the resulting lots were contemplated and shown on an approved preliminary plat or conceptual site plan prior to July 1, 1999, which lots shall be exempt. - Section 3.
-This ordinance shall be and is hereby declared to be cumulative of all other ordinances of the City of McKinney, and this ordinance shall not operate to repeal or affect any of such other ordinances except insofar as the provisions thereof might be inconsistent or in conflict with the provisions of this ordinance, in which event such conflicting provisions, if any in such other ordinance or ordinances are hereby superseded. - Section 4.
-It is hereby declared to be the intention of the City Council that the words, phrases, clauses, sentences, paragraphs and sections of this Ordinance are severable, and if any word, phrase, clause, sentence, paragraph or section of this Ordinance shall be declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, such unconstitutionality shall not affect any of the remaining words, phrases, clauses, sentences, paragraphs and sections of this Ordinance, since the same would have been enacted by the City Council without the incorporation of any such unconstitutional word, phrase, clause, sentence, paragraph or section.
+- (a) This article will become effective on xxxxxxx, except that documents meeting one of the following conditions shall be exempted from provisions of this article exceeding requirements of the previously adopted stormwater management ordinance: - (1) Commercial, residential, or industrial subdivision lots less than 2.5 acres in area where the plat was recorded or where a complete preliminary plat had been submitted and approved prior to July 1, 1999; and - (2) All on-site and adjacent infrastructure required by the then-existing ordinance was constructed and accepted prior to July 1, 2001. - (b) Any lot which is replatted shall meet the requirements of this article unless the resulting lots were contemplated and shown on an approved preliminary plat or conceptual site plan prior to July 1, 1999, which lots shall be exempt.